Descartes Highlands

 The Descartes Highlands is an area of lunar highlands located on the near side that served as the landing site of the American Apollo 16 mission in early 1972.
 The Descartes Highlands is located in the area surrounding Descartes crater, after which the feature received its name.

 Geology

-Two major formations dominate the Descartes Highlands area: the Cayley plains and the Descartes formation.
+Two major formations dominate the Descartes Highlands area: the Cayley Formation and the Descartes Formation.
 The latter is composed primarily of highland plateau material, perhaps debris from large impact events—specifically the impact that formed Mare Nectaris.
 North Ray and South Ray craters, the former sampled directly by the Apollo 16 crew, revealed a layering sequence, possibly an overlap of the Cayley and Descartes formations.

 The area of the Descartes Highlands is characterized by an undulating landscape covered with old and some new, sharp rimmed craters.
 Based upon findings during the Apollo 16 mission, some of the floors of these craters were covered with glass similar to that found at the Taurus-Littrow landing site on Apollo 17.
 According to Apollo 16 commander John Young, the arrangement of the glass gave it the appearance of dried mud.